Bailee McQueen: [00:00] Welcome to season two of Anderson‑McQueen’s radio show, “Undertakings.”

 [00:05] I’m Bailee McQueen, your guest host for today, and as always on this show, we undertake those subjects that you want to know about.

-[00:15] Remember, if there’s a specific topic you would like us to talk about, or if you have a question you would like us to ask one of our upcoming guests, please email them to email@example.com.
-We always do our best to include everyone’s request if at all possible.
+[00:13] Remember, if there is a specific topic you would like for us to talk about, or if you have a question you would like to ask one of our upcoming guests, please email them to email@example.com.
+We always do our best to include everyone’s requests if at all possible.

-[00:34] Our topic today is “Life Plan Law.”
-Our special guest is Catherine Blackburn with Blackburn Law Firm, who will help us in undertaking this worthy subject.
-Welcome, Cathy.
+[00:30] Our topic for today is the Greenest Way to Say Goodbye: Choosing Flameless Cremation.
+Our special guest today is John McQueen with Anderson‑McQueen, who will help us in undertaking this worthy subject.
+Welcome, John.